tomsWebConsulting/twcsl/Page/Store/Store Page Form Text Field Max Length/README.md

     [Squarespace ID Finder][11].
 Alternately you can export your inventory and grab the id from the CSV file.

     To use SIF go to your product detail page and use SIF.
 You will see something like the following.

     ![squarespace id finder example](read%20me%20assets/product%20id.png)

     You only need the number after **#item-**.

 ## Notes

-This effect is not active in SS Preview to test it use [private browsing][12].

 This code does not work on the checkout page.
 It is a Squarespace security feature that no code can alter the checkout page.